KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

       3   43      1.91 |-194.022  2.585  -198.461  -190.412   28.96

-Analogously the cluster accuracy can be displayed with
+Analogously, the cluster accuracy can be displayed with

 .. code:: ipython3